YWenxi/think-with-images-through-self-calling/README.md

 ## Introduction

 - **Motivation:** Vanilla Thinking with Images paradigms typically use an interleaved Multimodal CoT (iMCoT).
-However it is a powerful but inefficient and difficult paradigm to incentivize as it requires LLMs to reason across modalities.
+It is a powerful but inefficient and difficult paradigm to incentivize as it requires LLMs to reason across modalities.
 - **Method:** we propose **Self-Calling Chain-of-Thought (sCoT)**, a novel visual reasoning paradigm that reformulates iMCoT as a language-only CoT with **self-calling**.
     - Specifically, a main agent decomposes the complex visual reasoning task to atomic subtasks and invokes its virtual replicas, i.e. parameter-sharing subagents, to solve them in isolated context.
     - sCoT enjoys substantial training effectiveness and efficiency, as it requires no explicit interleaving between modalities.